Special Needs Guardianship: A Short Guide for Parents

 When you seek guardianship, it is essential to first understand the abilities and needs of your child and how they are seen by law.

-As you can see, obtaining a special needs guardianship can be a complicated matter.
-It is best to consult with an attorney to make a plan for how to approach guardianship.
-If you have any questions about special needs guardianship or its alternatives, please don’t hesitate to contact me.
+Due to the often-intricate nature of this process, obtaining a special needs guardianship can be challenging.
+It is recommended to consult with an attorney to make a plan for how to approach guardianship.
+At The Law Office of Whitney L. Thompson in Houston, we understand the significance of this responsibility and are committed to providing clear legal guidance through every step of the guardianship process.
+If you have any questions about special needs guardianship or its alternatives, don’t hesitate to contact us at (281) 214-0173 and schedule a consultation.

 Contact Us